Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Get enough rest

-• Family support is vital; understanding of common symptoms is required to react appropriately and be patient
+• Family support is vital; understanding common symptoms is required to react appropriately and be patient.

 • Check with your doctor about the safety measures you should have